-The story focuses on: ‘Sarah Winchester’ in the year 1906, as a firearm heiress mourning the loss of her family.
-She believes she is haunted by the souls of people killed by the ‘Winchester’ repeating rifle.
+Plot Summary: In 1906, ‘Sarah Winchester’ the firearm heiress mourning the loss of her family.
+Begins to believe she is being haunted by the souls of people killed by the ‘Winchester’ repeating rifle.
 So ‘Doctor Eric Price’ is soon summoned to her ever-growing home in California to inspect her sanity by order of her company.

 A story like this isn’t anything new for sure, we’ve all heard the ‘based on a true story’ or ‘haunted by my past’ storyline a thousand times before.
 However, they were a few elements of this story I did enjoy, the main two protagonists of the film, that being: ‘Doctor Eric Price’ portrayed by Jason Clark, and ‘Sarah Winchester’ portrayed by Helen Mirren both give decent performances and their characters are given some depth.
 The same cannot be said for the side characters of ‘Marion Marriott’ and ‘Henry Marriott’ however, as these characters are given no characterisation barley and do so little within the narrative I was constantly questioning their inclusion.